 The purpose of this document is to describe functionality developed within Akogrimo Work Package (WP) 4.2, Mobile Network Middleware Architecture, Design and Implementation.
-This includes a listing of components, interface description, design and implementation and suggested test cases.
-The described functionality will serve as a part of the D5.1.2, Integrated prototype.
-This document is a continuation of the work presented in D4.2.1, Overall Network Middleware Requirements Report [D4.2.1], Final Integrated Services Design and Implementation Report [D42.2] and an internal deliverable ID4.2.3, Updated Network Middleware Architecture.
+This includes a listing of components, interface description, design and implementation and suggested test cases for some components.
+The described functionality will serve as input for WP51.
+This document is an updated version of D4.2.3, Final Integrated Services and Implementation Report and should be considered as such.